Mail Fraud Lawyer Fiercely Defending Clients Across California

 With a strong defense, however, one could potentially see charges dropped, possibly resulting in no fines and zero days spent behind bars in a state or county prison.

-Contact the Law Office of Defense Attorney Diane C. Bass to Schedule a Free Consultation
+Contact the Law Office of Defense Attorney Diane C. Bass to Schedule Your Consultation

 If you are suspected of committing mail fraud, it is important that you understand these charges are serious and could result in extreme sentencing if you are found guilty in court.
 The government will employ aggressive prosecutors to pursue charges against you, so it is vital that you hire an attorney who will defend your best interests with just as much tenacity.

-To speak about your charges, call for a free case evaluation.
-The initial consultation is free to all new clients who have been accused of mail fraud charges.
-Call today to schedule your free consultation at the Law Office of Diane C. Bass: 949-494-7011.
+To speak about your charges, call for your case evaluation.
+The initial consultation is for all new clients who have been accused of mail fraud charges.
+Call today to schedule your consultation at the Law Office of Diane C. Bass: 949-577-8368.